madkali/kalinet/README.md

 * https://github.com/madkali
 * https://www.mintme.com/token/zdOS-token

-Search for the administrator in discord : zkali (admin)

-zdOS lab's was born from the passion of getting by and the ethereum ecosystem.
+zdOS lab's was born from the passion of getting by and the cryptonote ecosystem.
-The main purpose of zdOS is to be able to create the first "operating system-dapp" by merging collapse OS and Crypto-zombie dapp and my zdOS token. the idea of ​​this structure is to bring people to an educational purpose and a free computer system. zdOS has one and only founder and one employee and this will make creation a little faster.
+The main purpose of zdOS is to be able to create the first "operating system-dapp" by merging collapse OS and my zdOScoin. the idea of ​​this structure is to bring people to an educational purpose and a free computer system. zdOS has one and only founder and one employee and this will make creation a little faster.
 I ask you interested to contact me and zdOS and predisposed to the collaboration of all of you